Monday, January 26, 2026

 Engineering, Healthcare and Infotech - 80-90%+

-Colleges should have interdisciplinary studies like within the curriculum for the relevant degrees -
+Colleges should have interdisciplinary studies like the ones given below within the curriculum for the relevant degrees -

 Geoeconomics, Geoaccounting, Econohistory, Accountohistory, Accountophysics / Physicoaccounting, Econophysics, Bioeconomics, Econochemistry, Environomics, Enviroaccounting, Chemoaccounting, Bioaccounting, Physfinance, Chemofinance, Biofinance, Physimarketing, Chemomarketing, Biomarketing, Enviromarketing, Envirofinance, Geomarketing, Geochemistry, Geophysics, Geobiology, Histophysics, Histochemistry, Histobiology, Socioeconomics, Socioaccounting, Socioecology, Sociomarketing, Neuroscience, etc